BenAarvik/benaarvik.github.io/content/posts/learning-by-failing-ca/index.md

 Here I will preface that you should consult the documentation of your identity provider, as a Break Glass Account (BTG) is really important to set up correctly.
 Here is a link to the docs for [Entra ID](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access).
 Here you can also find resources on how to look after its credentials.
 The TL;DR is: use a FIDO2 key for MFA and store the password and FIDO2 key in separate safes in different locations.

-BTG accounts are emergency access accounts that are supposed to be used for situations where one would need to be an administrator but does not have access through “normal” means — for example, if you are locked out of your tenant due to Conditional Access, or you have an emergency and the normal means to acquire the Global Administrator role is through approval, and due to the emergency, the party responsible for approving is not able to do so.
+BTG accounts are emergency access accounts that are supposed to be used for situations where one would need to be an administrator but does not have access through “normal” means, for example, if you are locked out of your tenant due to Conditional Access, or you have an emergency and the normal means to acquire the Global Administrator role is through approval, and due to the emergency, the party responsible for approving is not able to do so.
 Then you would be able to access the BTG account and make the changes needed.

 I thought Privileged Identity Management (PIM) was a smart thing to always use.
 I was not entirely wrong, but in my situation with no BTG account, it created more hassle, as Microsoft could not see that I had any admin accounts at all because of me implementing PIM and my admin account having just-in-time (JIT) access to their admin roles.
 Had I set up a BTG account, I would have been able to give them a quick answer instead of trying to explain PIM to the support tech so they could understand that yes, I’m an admin — just not right now...